-The university prohibits all forms of sexual misconduct, including sexual harassment, sexual assault, sexual exploitation, stalking, intimate partner violence, and all other forms of nonconsensual sexual conduct.
+The university prohibits all forms of sexual misconduct, including sexual harassment, unwelcome sexual contact, sexual exploitation, stalking, intimate partner violence, and all other forms of nonconsensual sexual conduct.

 This policy applies to all members of the Puget Sound community, including students, faculty, and staff, as well as off-campus visitors, vendors, independent contractors, work-study employers, internship supervisors, prospective students, volunteers, and third parties.
 These standards apply regardless of the sex, gender, sexual orientation, gender identity, or gender expression of any of the individuals involved.
 Adherence to these standards is expected regardless of location either on or off campus.